Iga Świątek: 2025: Wimbledon champion, Career Surface Slam

 During the grass-court season, Świątek reached the final of the Bad Homburg Open by defeating Jasmine Paolini in the semifinals.
 This marked her first tour-level final on grass, with her previous best result being reaching the semifinal at the same tournament.
 In the final, she lost to Jessica Pegula.

 At Wimbledon, Świątek continued her career-best grass-court form to reach the semifinal for the first time, in which she defeated Belinda Bencic to the loss of only two games to make her first Wimbledon final.
 She defeated Amanda Anisimova 6–0, 6–0 in their first professional matchup to win her first Wimbledon title.
 It was the first double bagel women's singles Wimbledon final since 1911.

 Świątek claimed a maiden victory at the Cincinnati Open in August.
 After defeating Elena Rybakina in the semi-finals, she then triumphed over Jasmine Paolini to seal the title. Świątek did not drop a set during the tournament.

 She then entered the mixed doubles at the 2025 US Open, which were held the week prior to the singles draw.
 She and doubles partner Casper Ruud were defeated in the final by Sara Errani and Andrea Vavassori.
 In the singles draw, she exited the tournament in the quarter-finals after being overcome by Amanda Anisimova in straight sets.

 At the WTA Finals, Świątek won her opening round-robin group game against Madison Keys, but then suffered successive defeats to Elena Rybakina and Amanda Anisimova to exit the tournament.

+2026: Canadian Open and United Cup champion

+In January, Świątek was part of the Polish team that defeated Switzerland in the final of the United Cup.
+She lost her opening singles match of the final to Belinda Bencic, but Poland went on to win the next two matches to win the tournament for the first time.
+Her attempt to complete a Career Grand Slam at the 2026 Australian Open ended at the quarterfinal stage.
+She was defeated in straight sets by eventual champion Elena Rybakina. Świątek reached the quarterfinals of the Qatar Open, losing to Maria Sakkari, and then withdrew from the Dubai Tennis Championship.
+She then progressed to the quarterfinals of the BNP Paribas Open where she was defeated by Elina Svitolina. Świątek also dropped to No. 3 again after Rybakina reached the final.

+Świątek then lost her opening match in Miami to compatriot Magda Linette, ending a streak of 73 opening match wins.
+On March 23, 2026, shortly after the Miami exit, Świątek announced a coaching split with Wim Fissette.
+Despite winning her first Wimbledon title under his guidance in 2025, the pair decided to part ways following her dip in form during the early 2026 hardcourt swing. Świątek consulted with Rafael Nadal regarding her coaching set-up and subsequently appointed his former coach Francisco Roig to her coaching team.